 Menacing Shot (Ex): At 15th level, the gunner can spend 1 grit point, shoot a firearm into the air, and affect all living creatures within a 30-

 Dazing Shot (Ex): At 19th level, the gunner’s shots can put spellcasters in a temporary stupor.
 As a full-round action, the gunner can spend a point of grit to take aim and fire a single non-scatter firearm at an enemy.
 If the attack hits, the enemy takes damage as normal, and must make a Fortitude save or else have his spells take longer to cast for a round.
 The affected enemy’s spell’s casting time increases by one step for the duration of this effect.
 Swift action spells become move actions, move actions become standard actions, and standard actions become 1 round casting times.
 Spells with higher casting times are not affected.
 This also applies to spell-like abilities.
-The DC to avoid this is 10 + half of the gunner’s level + her Wisdom modifier.
-If the gunner spends 1 extra point of grit, she adds twice her Wisdom modifier to the DC.
+The DC to avoid this is 10 + half of the gunner’s level + his Wisdom modifier.
+If the gunner spends 1 extra point of grit, he adds twice his Wisdom modifier to the DC.
 For every 5 points that the enemy fails their save, increase the duration of the effect by one round.
 The affected enemy can spend a full-round action to shake the effect off, thereby ending it early.

-Stunning Shot (Ex): At 19th level, when a gunner hits a creature, she can spend 2 grit points to stun the creature for 1 round.
-The creature must make a Fortitude saving throw (DC 10 + half of the gunner’s level + her Wisdom modifier).
+Stunning Shot (Ex): At 19th level, when a gunner hits a creature, he can spend 2 grit points to stun the creature for 1 round.
+The creature must make a Fortitude saving throw (DC 10 + half of the gunner’s level + his Wisdom modifier).
 If the creature fails, it is stunned for 1 round.
 Creatures that are immune to critical hits are also immune to this effect.